rhine3/audiomoth-guide/guide.md

 * [Purchase AudioMoths](#purchasing-audiomoths)
 * Buy necessary supplies, including batteries and SD cards
 * [Download](https://www.openacousticdevices.info/applications) the configuration app
-* Use the app to create a "program" (a recording schedule for the AudioMoth to follow) as described in detail below
+* Use the app to create a "program" (a recording schedule for the AudioMoth to follow) as described in detail below, **formatting time in UTC**
 * Insert batteries and microSD card into AudioMoth
 * Connect AudioMoth to computer and press green button on configuration app
 * Create housings for your AudioMoths